 First, one of the main issues is that it is not suitable for every patient.
 This procedure relies on placing only four implants to support an entire set of teeth, which requires a certain level of jawbone density and quality.
 Patients with severe bone loss may not be ideal candidates and might need additional procedures such as bone grafting, which increases both cost and treatment time.

 Second, there is the issue of uneven pressure distribution.
 Since only four implants support a full arch, the chewing forces can be concentrated on specific points.
 Over time, this may lead to excessive stress on the implants or prosthetic components, increasing the risk of wear, loosening, or even implant failure.
+If you are considering this procedure, learning about all on 8 options is highly recommended for everyone.

 Third, like any surgical procedure, there is a risk of post-operative complications such as pain, swelling, bleeding, or infection.
 While these complications are not very common, they can occur, especially in patients who smoke, have diabetes, or have weakened immune systems.